Site icon BioInformant

 Currently, the lab-grown chicken meat from Memphis Meats costs about $6,000 per pound.
 The company MosaMeat valued its artificial beef patty at $330,000 in 2013, but industry watchers expect the price to be around $10 when production reaches scale using current technology.

-The first FDA-approved cultured meat is expected to be launched in 2023 and the global market is predicted to display exponential growth through 2032.
+Given this progress toward commercialization, the global cultured meat market is predicted to display exponential growth through 2032.
 Don’t be left behind by the tidal wave that the cultured meat revolution represents.

-To learn more about the burgeoning field of cellular agriculture, view the “Global Market for Cultured Meat – Market Size, Trends, Competitors, and Forecasts (2022).”
+To learn more about the burgeoning field of cellular agriculture, view the “Global Market for Cultured Meat – Market Size, Trends, Competitors, and Forecasts.”

 What are your thoughts on the clean meat industry?
 Leave them in comments below.